 - A: Answer

-This framework can be used for many situations, including:
+This framework can be used in many instances, including:

 - Structuring a request for a proposal